 Most of the following lexica are electronic editions that can be used interactively online.
 Others are PDF files that can be downloaded and used on your personal computer.
-All are available free of charge.
+All of these digital versions are available free of charge.

 Logeion is a wonderful online dictionary interface that was developed following the example of the Dictionnaire vivant de la langue française, to provide simultaneous lookup of entries in the many reference works that make up the Perseus Classical collection (see below).

-The Perseus Project provides a searchable copy of the Liddell-Scott-Jones lexicon, a Greek Word Study tool (formeerly called the morphological analysis tool), and access to a phenominal number of Greek texts—and all at no cost!
+The Perseus Digital Library provides a searchable copy of the Liddell-Scott-Jones lexicon, a Greek Word Study tool, and access to a phenominal number of Greek texts—and all at no cost!

 While this electronic edition of LSJ is tremendously useful, it is not as up-to-date as the ninth printed edition.
 For serious lexical study it is still necessary to consult the paper-and-ink version.

 Textkit provides a PDF version of Souter's 1917 lexicon .
 This lexicon should not be used for serious exegetical work, but can be a useful tool for casual reading of Greek texts.
-Appropriately, the last entry in ths̄e lexicon (on page 297) is WFELIMOS ("useful").
+Appropriately, the last entry in this lexicon (on page 297) is ὠφέλιμος ("useful").

-The following online dictionaries are available free of charge.
+The first two of the following online dictionaries are available free of charge.

 Utrecht Institute of Linguistics has produced a well designed lexicon of linguistics that is searchable online.
 Since the entries have been submitted by various users of the lexicon, there is a natural variation in the quality of the articles.